Buying and Paying

 - coordination of supplier and technical support;

-- deletion or “wiping” of the computer hard drive when item is sold or otherwise disposed of;
+- deletion or “wiping” of the computer hard drive;

-- proper disposal of computers to comply with environmental concerns.
+- proper asset retirement and disposal of computers to comply with security and environmental concerns.

 Capital Equipment Policy - when to capitalize computers or aggregate multiple computers for capitalization.